ashoulson/VolatilePhysics/README.md

 Overarching Design Goals of Volatile:
 - **Safe Repositioning.** Bodies and individual shapes can be moved to arbitrary positions by an external process without compromising the integrity of the physics simulation.
 Volatile is largely stateless -- very little data is preserved between frames aside from the position, orientation, and angular/linear velocity of each body.
 - **Individual Object Ticking.** Objects should be able to be rolled back and ticked individually without forcing a tick on the entire physics world. *(Status: Not started.)*
 - **Simplicity.** Volatile is designed to be simple to read and debug.
-Making a networked game is hard enough without worrying about physics issues.
+Making a networked game is hard enough without worrying about how to diagnose physics issues.

 Caveats:
 - Volatile is designed primarily for *dynamic-static* object collisions. *Dynamic-dynamic* object collisions are difficult to synchronize over any network simulation, and while Volatile inherently supports them, no explicit support is given for synchronizing these collisions between peers.